“Airy Elves by Moonlight Shadows seen”

 – Alexander Pope

-Oh sure, Santa’s elves survived in fairy lore, but what a hump-backed crew of peevish munchkins they turned out to be!
-Santa's little suck-a-baby helpers slavishly carved wooden toys for nasty, ungrateful little children who never thanked them.
-Ever hear of a kid leaving out milk and cookies for Santa’s elves?
+Oh sure, Santa’s elves survived in fairy lore, but what an ugly crew of shrunken, peevish munchkins they turned out to be, slavishly carving wooden toys for nasty, ungrateful little children who never thanked them.
+Ever hear of a kid leaving out milk and cookies for Santa’s elves.
 No. Only Oreos for the fat man.

 Fascinating Etymology of Elf

 To undo the unjust desuetude into which the elfin realm has plunged, today we celebrate that neat word: elf.
 It appears to be a reflex of an odd and wonderful Indo-European root whose chief meaning was ‘evil white,’ white as a symbol of magic belonging to the night.
-In Old English it was ælf, with its West Saxon adjective ylfig ‘of the elfish world,’ a once useful attributive which did not survive into modern English.
+In Old English it was ælf, with its West Saxon adjective ylfig ‘of the elfish world’ that did not make it into modern English.
 But see my word coinage below.

 Elf is cognate with words in modern German.
 Der Alp is a goblin that squats on a sleeper’s chest and causes nightmares, featured in Henry Fuseli’s most famous painting, shown below.
 Folk belief said der Alp was a whitish sprite.
 The same ‘evil white’ root names the mountainous Alps in German, die Alpen.
 The Vikings knew these tiny terrors in their language of Old Norse, alfr.